beyarkay/masters-thesis/src/05_results.md

 _Ergo_.
 The absolute speed of CuSUM is likely sufficient for _Ergo_, however imposing additional workload on the relevant machine or running the software on less performant hardware might cause problems.
-The HMMs are not fast enough for real-time predictions, however a compromise might be made by only attempting inference on every other timestep, thereby reducing the performance required at the cost of a less responsive system.
+The HMMs are not fast enough for real-time predictions, however in practice a compromise might be made by only attempting inference on every other timestep, thereby reducing the performance required at the cost of a less responsive system.

-# Comparison of the validation:training ratios for each model \label{ratio-comparison}
+# Comparison of the validation to training ratios for each model \label{ratio-comparison}

 Figure \ref{fig:05_f1_vs_f1_ratio} shows the validation and training
 $F_1$-scores for every model trained all 51 classes.
 The ratio of a model's